fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

-#### BundleCountryName
+#### BundleCountryFacet
-**Description:** The BundleCountryName element contains the name of the country as provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
+**Description:** The BundleCountryFacet element contains the name of the country as provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
 GeoNames field: *countryName*

 	Discovery:					searchable, browsing facet
 	Display:					no